gdedrouas/Exchange-AD-Privesc/DomainObject/DomainObject.md

 Two ACEs on the domain object are missing the INHERIT_ONLY_ACE bit in the Flags field.

-This is their SDDL representation :
+This is their SDDL representation:

 ```
 (OA;CI;DTWD;;4828cc14-1437-45bc-9b07-ad6f015e5f28;<SID of EWP>)